 To inform the scientific community about existing opportunities for collaboration and funding with key partner countries such as the United States or India, the BMBWF holds regular networking and information events such as bilateral Science Days or the Austrian Research and Innovation Talk – ARIT in North America.
 In addition, the BMBWF confers the Danubius Awards, the ASciNA Awards and the Austrian Prize for Development Research to honour outstanding, internationally recognised achievements in research and development.
 These accolades help to boost public awareness of globally acclaimed research work being done by Austrian scientists and scholars.

 Austria is also the seat of renowned international research institutions such as the International Institute for Applied Systems Analysis (IIASA) in Laxenburg and international initiatives such as the Salzburg Medical Seminars International, which alongside its research activities, plays an instrumental role in medical training, especially in Eastern and South-Eastern Europe.
-Through its involvement in large-scale research institutions (internal link to II.3), the BMBWF also enables Austrian researchers to access joint research infrastructures, giving them the opportunity to pursue work of top international calibre.
+Through its involvement in large-scale research institutions, the BMBWF also enables Austrian researchers to access joint research infrastructures, giving them the opportunity to pursue work of top international calibre.

 Finally, the BMBWF represents Austrian interests in numerous international and EU bodies, for example in the Strategic Forum for International Science and Technology Cooperation (SFIC) of the European Union; on the Committee for Scientific and Technological Policy (CSTP) of the Organisation for Economic Co-operation and Development (OECD) and in relevant bodies of the United Nations.

-The Federal Government’s Strategy for Research, Technology and Innovation provides the overarching framework for the BMBWF’s international initiatives and for its coordinated internationalisation actions with the Federal Ministry of Transport, Innovation and Technology (BVIT), the Federal Ministry of Digital and Economic Affairs (BMDW) and the Federal Ministry of Europe, Integration and Foreign Affairs (BMEIA).
+The Federal Government’s Strategy for Research, Technology and Innovation provides the overarching framework for the BMBWF’s international initiatives and for its coordinated internationalisation actions with the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK), the Federal Ministry of Digital and Economic Affairs (BMDW) and the Federal Ministry of Europe and International Affairs (BMEIA).